Thulium-Drake/zabbix-templates/zabbix-nvidia-mem/ZABBIX_NVIDIA_MEM.md

 * Open the zabbix webinterface
 * Go to Configuration -> Templates
 * Choose Import
-* Choose browse and select the `template-bondmon.xml` file in the file browser.
+* Choose browse and select the `template-nvidia-mem.xml` file in the file browser.
 * Make any require changes to rules
 * Select Import